 Have you ever wondered why shoe sizes differ so much among shoe brands?
 Do you want to know how each shoe brand fits in order to be able to provide your child with the correct shoe size?

-Shoe sizes are inconsistent and it’s important for parents to understand that different shoes in identical sizes and widths will measure and fit differently.
+Shoe sizes are inconsistent and it’s important for parents to understand that different shoes in identical sizes and widths will fit differently.

 I have been contacted by several parents who are having a hard time finding the correct shoe size for their kids, and they want to know how each shoe brand fits (long, short, narrow, wide).
-I always explain to parents to not assume that the size that their kids measure in the shoe measuring scale will automatically translate into the shoe size that the child needs.
+I always explain to parents to not assume that the foot size that their kids measure in the shoe measuring scale will automatically translate into their actual kids’ shoe size.

 For example, let’s say that your child measures a shoe size 10 in the standard foot measuring tool (Brannock device).
 In order to provide growing room for your child’s feet then you will need to purchase a half a size longer of the size that your child measured (which will be a 10 ½), but if the shoe style fits “short” then you will need a size 11, or if the shoe style fits “long” then you will need to stick with the size 10.

-I believe I will be able to HELP YOU find the perfect pair of shoes for your child because I have been working at a specialized children’s shoe store for the last 10 years now, and I handle approximately two hundred shoe fittings and try-ons per week.
+I believe I will be able to help you find the perfect pair of shoes for your child because I have been working at a specialized children’s shoe store for the last 10 years, and I handle approximately two hundred shoe fittings and try-ons per week.
 I have fitted hundreds of children’s shoes, and I am familiar with which shoe brands and which shoe styles are better than others.
 I have fitted over 50 different children’s shoe brands so far and I will be able to tell you how each one fits.

 Did you know that Stride Rite is one of the shoe companies that came up with an iPad app that claims to accurately measure your kid’s foot at any place and at any time?
-I was actually excited when I heard this because we all know that their salespeople can’t seem to properly figure out how to measure kids’ feet at their retail stores.
-I believe that is the reason why they closed most of their shoe stores.
+I was actually excited when I heard about this because we all know that their salespeople can’t seem to properly figure out how to measure kids’ feet at their retail stores, which I believe that is the reason why they had to close most of their shoe stores.

-My point is that this device will not do ANY GOOD if you don’t know how that particular shoe brand or that particular shoe style that you want to provide for your child actually fits.
-Parents need to understand that once they get their child’s foot size, that is only the FIRST STEP in trying to find the correct pair of shoes for their child, because then each shoe brands fits a little bit different.
+My point is that this device will not do any good if you don’t know how that particular shoe brand or that particular shoe style that you want to provide for your child actually fits.
+Parents need to understand that once they get their child’s foot size, that is only the first step when trying to find the correct pair of shoes for their child.

-In order to HELP those parents who don’t have a local children’s shoe store in their area and must purchase their kids’ shoes online, I decided to create a table with all the children’s shoe brands that I have fitted before (I have fitted almost 50 different children’s shoe brands), showing parents how each shoe brand fits.
+In order to help those parents who don’t have a local children’s shoe store in their area and must purchase their kids’ shoes online, I decided to create a table with all the children’s shoe brands that I have fitted before, showing parents how each shoe brand fits.

-Let me show you a table I created that displays how the different children’s shoe brands fit, that way you can make sure you are providing your child with the correct shoe size.
-By the way, please keep in mind that I always encourage parents to take their children to be properly fitted for shoes at their local shoe store that they TRUST, and this information is mostly for parents who don’t have a good children’s shoe store in their area.
+This table I created displays how the different children’s shoe brands fit, that way you can make sure you are providing your child with the correct shoe size.
+By the way, please keep in mind that I always encourage parents to take their children to be properly fitted for shoes at their local fitting shoe store that they trust, and this information is mostly for parents who don’t have a good children’s shoe store in their area.